EnnengYang/ennengyang.github.io/_pages/about.md

  and [Dr. Zhenyi Wang](https://sites.google.com/view/zhenyiwang) -->

 🔥 <font color="red"> Our team is seeking self-motivated students to join research on LLMs, continual learning, and model merging, with the goal of publishing high-quality academic papers.
-If interested, please email me your resume and transcript. </font>
+If interested, please email me your resume. </font>

 # 👏 News